evanfloden/website-1/index.md

 - [@StephenEglen](https://twitter.com/StephenEglen)
 - [@nordholmen](https://twitter.com/nordholmen)

+To give a quick overview of the project, feel free to use or extend the [existing slide decks](https://github.com/codecheckers/slides).

 To cite CODE CHECK in scientific publications please use the following citation/reference:

 > _Eglen, S., & Nüst, D. (2019).
 CODECHECK: An open-science initiative to facilitate sharing of computer programs and results presented in scientific publications.
 Septentrio Conference Series, (1). [https://doi.org/10.7557/5.4910](https://doi.org/10.7557/5.4910)_